joxoleon/kh-content/Content/TemplatePrompts/Lesson.md

 ### Title/Topic:
-*MVVM Architecture for iOS Development using SwiftUI*
+**{{title}}**

 ### Focus:
-*Introduce the MVVM Architecture and explain how it can be implemented in iOS development using Swift/SwiftUI with examples.*
+**{{focus}}**

 ---

 ### Introduction to AI:

 You are creating a structured lesson on software engineering concepts for a learning app.
-This lesson will help users prepare for interviews and deepen their understanding of iOS development, software engineering, and architecture concepts.
-While the lesson library will eventually expand to cover advanced topics, the current focus is interview preparation for iOS and software engineering.
+This lesson will help users prepare for a Senior iOS Developer technical interview and deepen their understanding of iOS development, software engineering, and architecture concepts.
+While the lesson library will eventually expand to cover advanced topics, the current focus is interview preparation for iOS and software engineering (for a technical interview).

 ---